Our Staff & Board

 emma@gallatinrivertaskforce.org

-The Gallatin River Task Force is led by a board of community members representing a wide variety of stakeholders, including environmental managers, water resource professionals, business owners, realtors, technical & media arts innovators, and homeowners.
+The Gallatin River Task Force is led by a board of community members representing a wide variety of stakeholders; among them are environmental managers, water resource professionals, business owners, realtors, technical & media arts innovators, and homeowners.
+All of them share a passion for the Gallatin, and an interest in finding the most reliable, science-based solutions for keeping our river clean and healthy.

 Ennion Williams